usagitoneko97/klara/A3.LVN/Version2/readme.md

 |   'b'         |         0            |
 |   'c'         |         0            |

-Assume we have second statement as follow:
+Assume we have the second statement as follow:

     a = 33